 SEMLEP Growth Hub

-The Growth Hub supports small and medium sized businesses based in the South East Midlands area: Aylesbury Vale, Bedfordshire, Cherwell, Milton Keynes and Northamptonshire.
+The SEMLEP Growth Hub provides a single entry point for all businesses looking for business support and advice around innovation and Growth.
+It supports small and medium sized businesses based in the South East Midlands area: Aylesbury Vale, Bedfordshire, Cherwell, Milton Keynes and Northamptonshire.

 Small to Medium Enterprises (SMEs) in Daventry District can access free business support being offered by Central Bedfordshire Council.
 The Innovation Bridge scheme and the Knowledge Transfer Partnership (KTP) scheme are available for innovative companies with high-growth potential.